 Opportunities abound throughout life.
-Seizing those opportunities and acting on them though is often the difficult thing to do.
-Now, during this period of upheaval, will be as good a time as ever to reflect on what works and what doesn’t in your business and take advantage of new opportunities while they exist.
+Seizing those opportunities and acting on them though, is often the difficult thing to do.
+Now, during this period of upheaval, it will be as good a time as ever to reflect on what works and what doesn’t in your business and take advantage of new opportunities while they exist.
 From this crisis will come new ideas, new products and services.
 The quick, the nimble, and the brave will do well.

 What is business as normal?